krehak/laravel-live-edit/README.md

 This package uses Laravel's cache system, so your database will be saved against tons of requests (since you can have a lot of translatable text within a single page).

 ## 4. Usage
-_Note: LiveEdit will wrap your text inside the element (specified bellow).
+_Note: LiveEdit will wrap your text inside the element (specified below).
 So, make sure it will not break your design.
-You can customize element's tag._
+You can customize the element's tag._

-These parameters ar available:
+These parameters are available:
 ```php
 live_edit(key, default, tag)
 ```
 - **key** is your unique identifier (required)
 - **default** is your default text, when none is provided yet (default: null)
 - **tag** which element will wrap the text.
-It is possible to set tag to "null" but then it won't be usable for live editing on your site, but can be handy to use programmatically (default: 'span')
+It is possible to set the tag to "null" but then it won't be usable for live editing on your site, but can be handy to use programmatically (default: 'span')

 ### As a helper
 ```blade